er-jpg/logger_psql/README.md

   level: :info
 ```

-Then configure the logger_psql itself to the desidered repo:
+Then configure the logger_psql itself to the desired repo:

 ```elixir
 config :logger_psql, :backend,